 In the State Department's own report on their performance in Guyana it states that quarterly visits had been set up to Jonestown, due to the allegations against the Temple.
 Why, then, did no one go out there for 6 months?
 I have heard it said that the trips were "delayed".
 What embassy business could possibly have been more urgent than a threat to the lives and well being of over 900 Americans?
-The State Department points the finger at the embassy for, and I quote from the Foreign Affairs report, "the lamentable breakdown in communicabelieved to a tipolo acceptal tions" and the embassy points back at the State Department.
+The State Department points the finger at the embassy for, and I quote from the Foreign Affairs report, "the lamentable breakdown in communications" and the embassy points back at the State Department.
 Where does the buck stop?